310 Division Street: Modernizing shelter services to address community need

 • Northumberland County is responsible for the planning and co-ordination of Homelessness System services across local municipalities, which includes collaborating with community partners on the provision of shelter, resources and supports.
 310 Division Street will be one component of the supports available in Northumberland for people experiencing or at risk of homelessness.

-• Northumberland County Housing Corporation (NCHC) manages 373 units of affordable and community housing across local municipalities
+• Northumberland County Housing Corporation (NCHC) manages 373 units of affordable and community housing across local municipalities.

 • The County currently has projects underway to support vulnerable residents: